All Episodes

 Also, that was Dr. Zudi Jasser.

-He's the president of the American Islamic Forum for Democracy, author of the book, A Battle for the Soul of Islam, an American Muslim Patriots fight to save his faith.
+He's the president of the American Islamic Forum for Democracy, author of the book A Battle for the Soul of Islam, an American Muslim patriot's fight to save his faith.

-Now, in light of forty-one dead, over two hundred wounded in Turkey, our American government is still banning the use of the word jihad, a president still resistant to saying radical Islam.
+Now, in light of 41 dead, over 200 wounded in Turkey, our American government is still banning the use of the word jihad.

-Now, both these guys testified on Capitol Hill yesterday, giving testimony to the Senate Judiciary Subcommittee on Oversight and uh much more.
+Now, both these guys testified on Capitol Hill yesterday, giving testimony to the Senate Judiciary Subcommittee on Oversight and much more.

-Now I have gone over an entire list in the last hour.
+Now, I have gone over an entire list in the last hour.

-How is it this president could be so wrong and say that ISIS is the JV team before the Paris attacks, ISIS was contained.
+How is it this president could be so wrong and say that ISIS is the JV team?

-How is it this president?
+How is it this president now in retrospect?

-Now in retrospect, do we look back at his decision to release terrorists at Guantanamo Bay?
+Do we look back at his decision to release terrorists at Guantanamo Bay?

 Do we look back at the decision to keep open borders?